 Please pray for the Body of Christ in the Aceh province to be strong throughout this trial.
 Most of them are still in deep trauma even after returning home.
 Tensions have subsided, but the presence of police and military personnel remains strong.
 “Seeing them makes us anxious.
 That’s why we gather more often to strengthen one another,” said Rudy.
 Pray also for all churches in Indonesia to be united and show solidarity in this crisis, and for the national government to uphold the rights of religious minority groups in the country.

 Lastly, please pray for a recent, surprising development.
-A prominent Muslim leader in the Aceh province, Imam Baihaqi a.k.a Abuya Batu Korong, passed away due to illness on October 24.
+A prominent Muslim leader in the Aceh province, the person who leads prayers in a mosque.
+More Baihaqi a.k.a Abuya Batu Korong, passed away due to illness on October 24.
 Abuya is said to be the key person behind the church closures and had considerable influence over the government.
 Pray that his absence will help improve the religious situation in the region.